pola-rs/polars/docs/development/contributing/index.md

 #### Building and serving the user guide

 The user guide is built using [MkDocs](https://www.mkdocs.org/).
 You install the dependencies for building the user guide by running `make build` in the root of the repo.
+Additionally, you need to make sure the [graphviz](https://graphviz.org/) `dot` binary is on your path.

 Activate the virtual environment and run `mkdocs serve` to build and serve the user guide, so you can view it locally and see updates as you make changes.